mo-jamesomet/weather/forecast.md

 ## Today

-Cloud with a chance of pizza.
+Cloud with a chance of sun.

 ## Tomorrow